All Products

 Configuration items

-Hologres provides the following configuration items to selectively record queries:
+Hologres provides the following configuration items to help you record specific queries.

 log_min_duration_statement